twincharged/RivetDenormal/README.md

 To use this repo: clone, start up Redis and Postgres, run migrations.
-Read out the Readme.rdoc raw or using the edit function for more details.
+Make sure Postgres is version 9.3, the latest.
+Read the Readme.rdoc raw for more details.